-The external interrupts take place on a transition of the input, which is programmable for rising, falling or both edges.
+External interrupts take place on a transition of the input, which is programmable for rising, falling or both edges.
 The pulse catchers are programmable separately to detect a rising, falling, or either edge in the input.
+The pairs of pulse catchers that are connected to the same interrupt should be programmed for the same type of edge detection.
 Each of the interrupt pins has its own catcher device to catch the edge transition and request the interrupt.

 When the interrupt takes place, both pulse catchers associated with that interrupt are automatically reset.
 If both edges are detected before the corresponding interrupt takes place, because the triggering edges occur nearly simultaneously or because the interrupts are inhibited by the processor priority, then there will be only one interrupt for the two edges detected.
-The interrupt service routine can read the interrupt pins via Parallel Port E and determine which lines experienced a transition, provided that the transitions are not too fast.
+The interrupt service routine can read the interrupt pins via parallel port E and determine which lines experienced a transition, provided that the transitions are not too fast.
 Interrupts can also be generated by setting up the matching port E bit as an output and toggling the bit.